Bjorn-Strom/FSS/docs/documentation/KeyframesAnimations.md

 While it works with one, it is easier to think about transforms as accepting a list of transforms, now this list can have just one element.

-This is a mistake I have seen from people who don't know Css too well (I have made it myself when I was learning), where combining transforms can be a bit of an issue.
+This is a mistake I have seen from people who don't know CSS too well (I have made it myself when I was learning), where combining transforms can be a bit of an issue.
 The following is an example of this, you might write this and be very puzzled as to why it isn't working.
 ```css
 .myElement {